Skip to content

 use-package is a native package built into emacs since v29.0.0 and is used in this configuration to make it a lot easier to automate the installation and configuration of everything else.

-(setq use-package-always-ensure t)
+(setq straight-use-package-by-default t)

 To debug use-package run emacs --debug-init.